gazmirbardhi/blogtest/src/pages/products/survey-for-furniture-rental-industry.md

 is_featured: false

 ---
+# Competitor analysis

-Analysis of Ola Cabs as a competitor of Meru Cabs
+## Analysis of Ola Cabs as a competitor of Meru Cabs